phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

     \label{fig:mueller}
 }

-\csubfloat[Results with our evaluation method with various margins of error used in other research \cite{survey}.
+\csubfloat[Results with our evaluation method with various margins of error used in other research \cite{de_kok_survey_2012}.
 Performance improves with a wider margin width and with a later margin center.]{
     \begin{tabular}{clccc}
     \hline\noalign{\smallskip}
         Margin of Error & Constraint & Precision & Recall & F1-Score \\